koushik-kumar/Project_Network-Security-DigitalCash/README.md

 Python version  - 3.8.0

-Other packages ( pip3 install <package_name> )
+#### For other packages - pip3 install <package_name>

-- BitVector
+* BitVector
-- pycryptodome==3.4.3
+* pycryptodome==3.4.3

 ### Step 1:
-Open Three Terminals or three tabs in a terminal.
+Open three terminals or terminal tabs

 ### Step 2:
-1. In terminal one load Bank function
+1. In first terminal, run Bank function
-2. In terminal two load Customer function
+2. In second terminal, run Customer function
-3. In terminal three load Merchant function
+3. In the third, run Merchant function

 ### Step 3:
 Follow steps in the terminal for Customer Function.
 (No user inputs are needed for Bank and Merchant Functions)